High Times: Mainstream success and the Hager era

-In 1987, High Times was audited by ABC as reaching 500,000 copies an issue, rivaling Rolling Stone and National Lampoon.
+In 1987, High Times was audited by the Audit Bureau of Circulation as reaching 500,000 copies an issue, rivaling Rolling Stone and National Lampoon.

 In 1988, Steven Hager was hired as the magazine's editor.
-He is most famous for removing the promotion of hard drugs (e.g., cocaine and heroin) from the magazine, and instead concentrating on advocating personal cultivation of cannabis.
+He changed the focus from the promotion of hard drugs (e.g., cocaine and heroin), and instead concentrated on advocating personal cultivation of cannabis.
 Hager became the first editor to publish and promote the work of hemp activist Jack Herer.

 In 1988, under Hager's leadership, the magazine created the Cannabis Cup, a cannabis awards ceremony held every Thanksgiving in Amsterdam that later expanded to a number of U.S. cities.
 He also formed the High Times Freedom Fighters, the first hemp legalization group.
 The High Times Freedom Fighters were famous for dressing up in Colonial outfits and organizing hemp rallies across the United States.
-One rally, The Boston Freedom Rally, quickly became the largest political event in the country, drawing an audience of over 100,000 to the Boston Common.
+One rally, the Boston Freedom Rally, quickly became the largest marijuana-related political event in the country, drawing an audience of over 30,00 to the Boston Common in 2013.

+The magazine advocated for the widespread use of hemp in the 1990s, publishing a quarterly magazine called Hemp Times and operating a retail location in Manhattan called Planet Hemp.

+In 1991, the magazine began featuring celebrities on the cover of the magazine.
+Over the years, these included Cypress Hill, The Black Crowes, Ziggy Marley, Beavis and Butt-Head, Milla Jovovich, Ice Cube, Wu-Tang Clan, George Carlin, Ozzy Osbourne, Kevin Smith, Frances McDormand, Pauly Shore, Sacha Baron Cohen, Willie Nelson, Woody Harrelson, and Snoop Dogg.

-In 1997, the magazine and Hager founded the Counterculture Hall of Fame, with inductions were held annually on Thanksgiving as part of the Amsterdam Cannabis Cup event.
+In 1997, the magazine and Hager founded the Counterculture Hall of Fame, with inductions held annually on Thanksgiving as part of the Amsterdam Cannabis Cup event.

 In the late 1980s Mike Edison began writing "Shoot the Tube," a featured column about television and politics for High Times.
 In 1998 Edison was named the magazine's publisher, and later took control of the editorial side of the magazine as well.
 As editor and publisher, he caused a furor among staffers by putting Black Sabbath singer Ozzy Osbourne on the cover, and then leaking to the New York Post's Page Six gossip column that thousands of dollars of pot had gone missing from the photo shoot.
 After taking the magazine to new heights in sales and advertising, Edison was instrumental in producing High Times' first feature film, High Times' Potluck.
 Edison left High Times in 2001.

 In 2000, the magazine established the Stony Awards to recognize and celebrate notable stoner films and television episodes about cannabis.
 Six High Times Stony Awards ceremonies were held in New York City beginning in 2000, before the Stonys moved to Los Angeles in 2007.
 Award winners received a bong-shaped trophy.
 Starting in 2002, the Stonys presented the Thomas King Forçade Award for "stony achievement" in film.